martinpihrt/OSPy-plugins/plugins/button_control/README.md

 This plugin uses a circuit board with MCP23017 controller connected to the OSPy Sprinkler board via the I2C interface.
 This plug-in includes eight buttons with optional functions and signalisating via eicht LEDs.
 Visit <a href="https://pihrt.com/elektronika/323-moje-raspberry-pi-plugin-ospy-8-tlacitek-8-led">Martin Pihrt's blog</a> for more information.
-I2C address for MCP23017: 0x27.
+I2C address for MCP23017: 0x20 to 0x27.

 Plugin setup
 -----------
 * Check Use Button:
   If checked use button plugin is enabled.

+* Address for MCP23017 controller:
+  Selector for I2C address in range 0x20 to 0x27

 * Select:
   Run-now program 1
   Run-now program 2